 If there’s one thing humans love, it’s games.
 The video gaming industry is gigantic, and there’s no shortage of excellent board games released each year, too.
 And then there are the classics, the ones that have been around for more years than anyone can remember and which are still going strong.

 If a game has been popular for more than fifty years, then it’s a classic.
-Some of the games that we’ll outline below have been around for thousands of years, which reflects a level of success that you just can’t imagine a modern game replicating.
+Some of the games like dartboard surround that we’ll outline below have been around for thousands of years, which reflects a level of success that you just can’t imagine a modern game replicating.
 If you’re curious about playing the games that your ancestors — and, in some cases, their ancestors were playing — then try the options outlined below.

 Chess